How to Build a Dog House

 - Set the right wall against this board and measure the front edge so it also sits 31 inches in from the left wall.
 Nail this right wall onto the platform using 3-inch nails.

-- Cut two 2- x 3-inch pieces 8 ½ inches long to serve as the front bottom plates on either side of the door, which is a 14-inches-wide opening.
+- Cut two 2- x 3-inch pieces 8 1/2-inches long to serve as the front bottom plates on either side of the door, which is an opening 14-inches wide.

 - Rather than measure the studs and top plates, mark the lengths and angles by holding a roughly 33-inch top plate in place between the side walls and setting the studs in place one at a time.